-21. Are any legal changes planned that are likely to impact on the way employers approach termination of employment?
+21. Are any legal changes planned that are likely to impact on the way employers in your jurisdiction approach termination of employment?
 If so, please describe what impact you foresee from such changes and how employers can prepare for them?